Healthy Sleep Habits

 Your behaviors during the day, and especially before bedtime, can have a major impact on your sleep.
 They can promote healthy sleep or contribute to sleeplessness.

 The term “sleep hygiene” refers to a series of healthy sleep habits that can improve your ability to fall asleep and stay asleep.
-These habits are a cornerstone of cognitive behavioral therapy, the most effective long-term treatment for people with chronic insomnia.
-CBT can help you address the thoughts and behaviors that prevent you from sleeping well.
+These habits can help improve your sleep health.
+When people struggle with insomnia, sleep hygiene is an important part of cognitive behavioral therapy (CBT), the most effective long-term treatment for people with chronic insomnia.
+CBT for insomnia can help you address the thoughts and behaviors that prevent you from sleeping well.
 It also includes techniques for stress reduction, relaxation and sleep schedule management.

 If you have difficulty sleeping or want to improve your sleep, try following these healthy sleep habits.
-Talk to your doctor if your sleep problem persists.
-You also can see help from the sleep team at an AASM accredited sleep center.
+Talk to your medical provider if your sleep problem persists.
+You also can seek help from the sleep team at an AASM accredited sleep center.